jido/race-to-infinity/README.md

 precision around number 1.

 The largest 32-bit number with two bit exponent and the maximal regime size (U=29) is ≅1.04⨯10<sup>35</sup>.
 The gap to the next largest value is ≅2.08⨯10<sup>34</sup>.
-We are not at the level of standard posits where the gap is of the same order as the largest value but it is getting closer.
+We are getting close to the level of standard posits where the gap is of the same order as the largest value.

 If the exponent size is increased instead, with es=3 and U=16 the largest number is ≅5.10⨯10<sup>38</sup> and the gap to the next number is ≅8.31⨯10<sup>34</sup>.